 Based on the above studies on hydrology, followings conclusions can be drawn for the design of hydropower project components.

-The design discharge has been adopted to be 12.50 m3/s (35.9% exceedance flow as per this study).
+The design discharge has been adopted to be 12.50 m3/s.

-100 years return period flood at the proposed intake of Myagdi river is 496.54m3/s, at intake of Kunaban river is 170.32 m3/s and tailrace site of the project is 731.49 m3/s respectively.
+100 years return period flood at the proposed intake of Myagdi river is 497m3/s, at intake of Kunaban river is 170.32 m3/s and tailrace site of the project is 691.70 m3/s respectively.